-Finacle ™ from Infosys helps banks stay ahead of changing customer demands, emerging competition and mounting global regulations, by partnering in product, service and process innovation.
+Finacle from Infosys helps banks stay ahead of changing customer demands, emerging competition, and mounting global regulations, by partnering in product, service, and process innovation.

 Product innovation results in simpler products.
-Undercurrent opinion has it that “too much innovation” lead to creation of complex, risk-laden products that consequently pave way for financial crisis.
-But product innovation helps banks to comply with regulations and assure both regulators and consumers about the security of their offerings.
+Undercurrent opinion has it that 'too much innovation' leads to creation of complex, risk-laden products that consequently pave way for financial crisis.
+But product innovation helps banks comply with regulations and assure both regulators and consumers about the security of their offerings.
 Product-specificity is no longer adequate as customer expectations are always in a state of flux – they expect products that are tailored from their point-of-view.
 Hence, product innovation must be played by the new rules, which state that they must be prepared for change.

-We believe that product innovation follows a “power cycle” that enables banks with varying market power to achieve different goals.
+We believe that product innovation follows a 'power cycle' that enables banks with varying market power to achieve different goals.
 Banks must adopt product innovation to drive growth, achieve leadership and extend dominance.
 Consequently, individual innovation strategies must target different priorities such as creating relevant, value-added, extensible products, incorporating greater transparency, and customer feedback within the offerings or making products more inclusive and replicable.
-Needless to say, the success of these initiatives depends on the agility and efficiency with which they can be implemented.
+The success of these initiatives depends on the agility and efficiency with which they can be implemented.

 Process innovation has been a transformational force for years, and continues to hold sway over banking.
 Processes are banks’ proprietary advantage and their biggest drivers of differentiation.
 The traditional model of process innovation focused on simplification, standardization, and rationalization; the new one has made a subtle shift towards maximizing value for customers.